ImperialCollegeLondon/pyrealm/docs/source/development/pyrealm_build_data.md

   of other implementations.
 These datasets will include a set of input data and then output predictions from other implementations.
-* Datasets for providing profiling of `pyrealm` code and for benchmarking new versions of the package code against earlier implementations to check for performance issues
+* Datasets for providing profiling of `pyrealm` code and for benchmarking new versions of the package code against earlier implementations to check for performance issues.

 Note that `pyrealm_build_data` is a source distribution only (`sdist`) component of `pyrealm`, so is not included in binary distributions (`wheel`) that are typically